Enid Nemy

-Enid Nemy (born 1924) was a reporter and columnist for The New York Times for many years.
+Enid Nemy (born April 21, 1924) is a retired Canadian-American reporter and columnist for The New York Times for many years.
 She began at the Times in 1963, and remained for four decades before retiring.
 She was awarded the 1984 Matrix Award "for achievement in newspapers and wire services".

-After retirement, she continued to pen the occasional obituary for illustrious New Yorkers (e.g. Enid A. Haupt, Bill Blass, Eugene Lang, Lucille Lortel, Betsey Whitney, Patricia Buckley, Leona Helmsley, and Elaine Kaufman), and select others (Larry Hagman).
+After retirement, she continued to pen the occasional obituary for such illustrissimi as Enid A. Haupt, Bill Blass, Eugene Lang, Lucille Lortel, Betsey Whitney, Patricia Buckley, Leona Helmsley, Elaine Kaufman, Larry Hagman, and Carol Channing, among others.

 Biography

 Enid Nemy was born in Winnipeg, Manitoba in 1924.
 She attended United College and the University of Manitoba.
 She began her career with The Canadian Press, later working with the Canadian Broadcasting Corporation as well as the Bermudan Mid-Ocean News.

 Nemy reported from Southeast Asia and accompanied President and Mrs. Reagan in 1982 to the European Summit meeting, and in 1984 to China.
 She was editor of Metropolitan Diary, a weekly column of stories submitted by New York Times readers.
 She wrote for other magazines and periodicals, and was known in literary circles for her often biting quotes.